 What cyber services and tools do we offer?

 In addition to our cybersecurity advisory services, we offer the following tools and cyber services:

 We have developed a NIS2 tool to help clients determine whether they need to comply with the provisions of the new cybersecurity legislative act, which has significantly expanded the scope of entities that need to comply with.
-Test version can be accessed here.

 We have a 24/7 cyber emergency hotline that is manned by multilingual staff trained in crisis response.
-The details of the international cyber incident responder team can be found here.

 We provide cybersecurity trainings.
 Such trainings are becoming more and more important considering the management liability introduced by NIS2.

 Our CyberBox offering, an award winning multi-disciplinary approach to cyber threat, provides a complete support solution to clients who are addressing the risk of cyber-attack.
 You can find out more about CyberBox offering here.